wavefrontHQ/docs/pages/doc/alerts.md

 ![Alert firing](images/alert_firing.png)

-To view alert details, click the <i class="fa-bar-chart fa" style="color: #337ab7;"/> icon in the State column.
+To view alert details, click the chart icon in the State column.
 A chart displays with two queries:

 - **&lt;Alert name&gt;** - the alert condition.
 - **Past Firings** - an [events() query](events_queries.html) that shows past firings of the alert.